Why is it important to protect Fitch Mountain?

 When will Fitch Mountain be open to the public?

-The property – 173 acres – will transfer ownership to the city of Healdsburg in 2017 and the preserve is expected to open soon thereafter.
+The property – 173 acres – transferred ownership to the city of Healdsburg in 2017 and the preserve will open the day of our fundraiser on October 13, 2019.

 What has happened so far?